victormty1980/hello-world/README.md

 # hello-world
 My first repository
-I'm at my job spendiing some time trying to understand how does this works
+I'm at my job,
+trying to understand how do this works